graphnet-team/graphnet/paper/paper.md

 # Impact on physics

 `GraphNeT` provides a common framework for ML developers and physicists that wish to use the state-of-the-art GNN tools in their research.
-By uniting both user groups, `GraphNeT` aims to increase the longevity and useability of individual code contributions from ML developers by building a general, reusable software package based on software engineering best practices, and lowers the technical threshold for physicists that wish to use the most performant tools for their scientific problems.
+By uniting both user groups, `GraphNeT` aims to increase the longevity and usability of individual code contributions from ML developers by building a general, reusable software package based on software engineering best practices, and lowers the technical threshold for physicists that wish to use the most performant tools for their scientific problems.

 The `GraphNeT` models can improve event classification and yield very accurate reconstruction, e.g., for low energy neutrinos observed in IceCube.
 Here, a GNN implemented in `GraphNeT` was applied to the problem of neutrino oscillations in IceCube, leading to significant improvements in both energy and angular reconstruction in the energy range relevant to oscillation studies [@gnn_icecube].
 Furthermore, it was shown that the GNN could improve  muon vs. neutrino classification and thereby the efficiency and purity of a neutrino sample for such an analysis.